Nick's Picks

 Piccolo Arancio

 My take: Down a narrow alley off Vicolo Scanderbeg, a short walk from the Trevi Fountain.
 Small warm room, family run, and packed with locals despite how central it is.
-The orange ravioli is the signature dish and worth ordering, the cacio e pepe and artichoke alla giudia are both excellent.
+The orange ravioli is the signature dish.
+Get the cacio e pepe and artichoke alla giudia too.
 Book ahead.
+The Trevi Fountain is right there at night, lit up with the crowds thinning out after eleven.

 Also in Rome